Walkerston State Butcher's Shop: History

-The remaining three purpose-built State butcheries opened in 1922.
+The remaining three purpose-built state butcheries opened in 1922.
 The Mackay State Butchery, built of timber and fibre-cement, opened in May 1922, with a construction cost of just over £2,600.
 The Mackay (South Side) State Butchery in George Street was also built of timber and fibre cement, and opened during August 1922, with a construction cost of £327.
 The timber Walkerston State Butchery opened during November 1922, with a construction cost of about £536.

 Cold stores and additions were erected at various butcher's shops, but no other purpose-designed shop was constructed.
-Initially the State butcher's shops were supplied with frozen meat from meatworks companies, but from 1921 they purchased their own stock, which they killed at their own slaughter-yards, ensuring that the State butcher's shops were supplied always with fresh meat at very competitive prices.
+Initially the state butcher's shops were supplied with frozen meat from meatworks companies, but from 1921 they purchased their own stock, which they killed at their own slaughter-yards, ensuring that the state butcher's shops were supplied always with fresh meat at very competitive prices.

 Despite benefits such as the provision of employment, assistance to small farmers and small business, and the provision of cheaper meat to thousands, the State Enterprises scheme as a whole proved an economic failure.
-Some State enterprises had been purchased at an inflated price; others were located in unsuitable areas or were badly managed; others suffered the effects of economic recession, or of the mid-1920s drought.
-Following the passing of the Profiteering Prevention Act of 1920, other mechanisms were in place for controlling prices.
+Some state enterprises had been purchased at an inflated price; others were located in unsuitable areas or were badly managed; others suffered the effects of economic recession, or of the mid-1920s drought.
+Following the passing of the Profiteering Prevention Act 1920, other mechanisms were in place for controlling prices.
 By 1926, Labor premier William McCormack had declared publicly his intention of disposing of unprofitable State Enterprises, although little action was taken at the time.
-Some of the State butcher shops were disposed of in the period 1926–1928, and when Labor was defeated at the 1929 election, the in-coming Country/Progressive/Nationalist coalition government disposed of most of the remaining State Enterprises, including the 39 remaining State butcher's shops, which ceased trading as of 30 June 1929.
+Some of the State butcher shops were disposed of in the period 1926–1928, and when Labor was defeated at the 1929 election, the in-coming Country/Progressive/Nationalist coalition government disposed of most of the remaining State Enterprises, including the 39 remaining state butcher's shops, which ceased trading as of 30 June 1929.

-In their 14 years of operation, the State butcher's shops sold over £5 million worth of meat and had made an overall profit to the Treasury of £185,000, but when interest and other charges were factored in, they lost about £6,000.
-However, this pales by comparison with the combined £2 million loss sustained by the State stations and the State-acquired Chillagoe railway, mines and smelter.
+In their 14 years of operation, the state butcher's shops sold over £5 million worth of meat and had made an overall profit to the Treasury of £185,000, but when interest and other charges were factored in, they lost about £6,000.
+However, this pales by comparison with the combined £2 million loss sustained by the state stations and the state-acquired Chillagoe railway, mines and smelter.